Sylvia Palacios Whitman

-Sylvia Palacios Whitman (born 25 August 1941) is a Chilean-American artist, painter, sculptor, and performer.
+Sylvia Palacios Whitman (born August 25, 1941) is a Chilean-American artist, painter, sculptor, and performer.

 Career

 Whitman was born in Osorno in Chile and studied Painting and Sculpture at the University of Chile, Fine Arts School in Santiago, Chile.
-In 1961 she arrived to New York, where she pursued her own work in drawing, painting, and modeling.
+In 1961 she arrived in New York, where she pursued her own work in drawing, painting, and modeling.
 She worked with notable photographers such as Richard Avedon, and his portrait of her appeared on the cover of Harper's Bazaar.
-Whitman became interested in dance and theater and performed with Trisha Brown and ‘‘The Trisha Brown Dance Company’’ from 1970 to 1973 in New York and across the United States and Europe.
-Between 1974 and 1984 she staged her own performances in some notable venues, including the Whitney Museum and Guggenheim Museum in New York, Moderna Museet in Stockholm, and in Manhattan galleries such as The Kitchen and the Sonnabend Gallery.
+Whitman became interested in dance and theater and performed with Trisha Brown and "The Trisha Brown Dance Company" from 1970 to 1973 in New York and across the United States and Europe.
+Between 1974 and 1984 she staged her performances in notable venues, including the Whitney Museum and Guggenheim Museum in New York, Moderna Museet in Stockholm, and Manhattan galleries such as The Kitchen and the Sonnabend Gallery.

 In 1974, Whitman began staging her first pieces.
-Going, Soup & Tart and Red Cone were performed at various venues in downtown Manhattan, including artists’ lofts, The Kitchen, Artist Space, the Sonnabend Gallery and the Whitney Museum.
+Going, Soup & Tart and Red Cone were performed at various venues in downtown Manhattan, including artists' lofts, The Kitchen, Artist Space, the Sonnabend Gallery and the Whitney Museum.
 She used surreal stage props and giant drawings to create a visual theater that combined a rich Latin-American pictorial sensibility with the minimalism of the New York scene.

 Palacio Whitman's first own art performances took place at Brown's studio in Soho in 1974.
 Under the encompassing title of Going she presented works that were athletic, with bold physical actions that unfolded to create surprising and powerful images.
-The performances Dining Room, Self Lifting Forwards, Walking, Dialogue & Stop, Jump up a Pyramid, 3 Radios, Guessing a Person’s Movement, The Birds, Change of Volume with Distance, Shoulder Dance, Nine People Square, and Shoes were all included in the program.
+The performances Dining Room, Self Lifting Forwards, Walking, Dialogue & Stop, Jump up a Pyramid, 3 Radios, Guessing a Person's Movement, The Birds, Change of Volume with Distance, Shoulder Dance, Nine People Square, and Shoes were all included in the program.

 In 1975, Whitman presented her show In Moving at Trisha Brown's Studio.
-Although no one was dancing or acting, the pieces required serious coordination, timing and sensitivity to space in order to perform pieces like Elephant Trunk, Black Rectangle Passing, Curve and Weight, Legs, Cat’s Cradle under the name 8 String Pieces, Red Cone, Human Paper Coil, under the name Wearing a Spiral Floor, and Horses.
+Although no one was dancing or acting, the pieces required serious coordination, timing and sensitivity to space in order to perform pieces like Elephant Trunk, Black Rectangle Passing, Curve and Weight, Legs, Cat's Cradle under the name 8 String Pieces, Red Cone, Human Paper Coil, under the name Wearing a Spiral Floor, and Horses.
 In Cat's Cradle (1975) six women used a loop of rope to enact the titular game, their bodies standing in for fingers as they create various geometric designs.
 They thus blow a child's pastime up to adult proportions.
 In Human Paper Coil (1974) a lone female performer wraps herself in a spiral of brown paper that lies in a 10-foot-wide sheet on the floor, then shuffles out of the room, implying a play on the expression shuffling off this mortal coil.